 Program Goals

 Research experience is an important part of graduate school applications in physics and astronomy, yet access to these experiences is not equally available to all students.
-The goal of this post-baccalaureate fellowship is to increase access to graduate programs in physics and astronomy for recent college graduates who have not had extensive research opportunities at their undergraduate institutions, especially for candidates from historically underrepresented or disadvantaged backgrounds in physics/astronomy.
+The goal of this post-baccalaureate fellowship is to increase access to graduate programs in physics and astronomy for recent college graduates who have not had extensive research opportunities at their undergraduate institutions, including for candidates from under-resourced backgrounds.

 Program Timeline

-Our first year's program started on June 26, 2023 with four scholars.
-The second group of scholars is expected to start June 2024, and the program is intended to extend for 15 months for most participants.
 Participants should be willing to make a minimum one-year commitment to the program.
-Participants will be encouraged and supported to apply for Ph.D. programs in physics or astronomy in the year they start the program.
+Participants will be encouraged and supported to apply for Ph.D. programs in physics or astronomy in the fall after they start the program.

 Key Program Features